 It is no longer a fresh challenge, as it was when I was fourteen and beginning my career.
 It is no longer baffling and frustrating, as it was when I grew older.
 It now makes my skin crawl with claustrophobia, despair and crackling pain.
 There is a horrible sense of the realness and depth of cultural femicide as women are simply ignored.
 There is the unspeakable horror of seeing men whom I know to be abusive pretending in public to be feminist, leftist activists and even giving public statements about it.
 There is a terrifying frustration as I encounter so many powerful women’s own misogyny and submissiveness.
 There is a deep dread as I contemplate two more decades of this bullshit.
 I think of my former friend, the one I’d so admired, and see just how ably the boys’ club works to aid and protect its abusive brothers, showering them with perks….

 …But not without help from the ladies!
 One of the most painful things is witnessing how many of the devoted pillars, the dutiful stalwarts faithfully keeping inequality firmly in place, are women.
 Quote from the (female) producer on a flagship arts show: “It’s all blokes today so it’d be good to get a female.”
 Quote from the same producer a month later: “It’s all men so if you want to sandwich a female artist in between, you can, if you want.”
 It is hard to watch discrimination up close, in realtime, and realise that these institutionalised women will never do anything at all to change things.
 Comment from a female commissioner at the Arts Council to a renowned female theatre director: “Oh, Sue!
 Women aren’t artists.
 Women are mothers.”
 I listened in on the planning meeting for a flagship books show.
-There were six women and no men and all they did, for half an hour, was slavishly dribble and coo over men: “I though he was good but now I think he’s great.”
+There were six women and no men and all they did, for half an hour, was slavishly dribble and coo over men: “I thought he was good but now I think he’s great.”
 “He’s such a genius.”
 “He’s a clever, clever man.
 He is such a clever man.”
 Poor little masochists, dutifully scrubbing the steps of the boys’ club for ever.
 I chided a colleague who snatched up the latest book by a famous misogynist.
 She simpered, “I know he hates women but, you know, I don’t need to be his friend or anything.”
 Another colleague said of a young American writer, “He came in, he wasn’t particularly nice, wasn’t particularly friendly, wasn’t particularly respectful.
 But I kind of like what he’s about.”
 These women's labour is used up, as the work of faithful slaves always is.
 But their love, deference and worship are not reciprocated in any meaningful way, although they may be thanked to their faces.
 The favour is not repaid.
 I have never, ever, ever, in my life, ever heard a group of men praise and feverishly laud any woman artist in any discipline in any way, even once, let alone exclusively worship women and our work.

 I have been in too many meetings, in this so-called liberal artsy world, where anything a woman says is shot down or simply ignored.
 I have watched as women who are senior in years, rank and experience are talked over after saying only four or five words.
 I have smiled my way through countless apparently playful but actually sexually harassing remarks in the workplace.
 I have been the token woman on countless panels where, on the rare occasions when a work by a woman is reviewed, it is brazenly set upon and ripped to shreds, pettily, brutally, jeeringly, right down to its last fibres, with disgusting zeal.
 I am ready to abandon a career which I loved because I have finally seen its hatred and (worse) its hypocrisy up close.
 I no longer have any expectation of success, because the game is rigged.
 I have seen, in nearly twenty years, that at every literary event, the audience is full of women and the stage is full of men – a telling image.